MattKraatz/MattKraatz.github.io/_posts/2016-12-16-learning-xamarin.md

 ---
-title: Mobile Developement with Xamarin
+title: Mobile Development with Xamarin
 ---

 For my final capstone project at Nashville Software School, I wanted to dive deep into native mobile development.
 Native apps still provide a better mobile experience than the mobile-optimized web, and with the right tools can be developed rather quickly.
 Intrigued by it's promise to deliver native iOS and Android apps from shared C# code, the tool I chose for this comprehensive capstone was [Xamarin](https://www.xamarin.com/).